Rajkot–Delhi Sarai Rohilla Weekly Superfast Express

 The 20913/20914 Rajkot–Delhi Sarai Rohilla Weekly Superfast Express is a Superfast train belonging to Western Railway zone that runs between Rajkot Junction and Delhi Sarai Rohilla in India.
 It is currently being operated with 20913/20914 train numbers on a weekly basis.

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 23 coaches: